A Bayesian Inference Primer

 Or more generally

 This three-part formula is useful one to memorize.
 Note that the left-hand side is a posterior probability.
 The middle formula is the notation for the conditional probability of the hypothesis given the evidence.
-And the right-hand side lets us calculate the posterior probability of any hypothesis given any piece of evidence in terms of the prior probability distribution.
+This is defined in terms of the prior probability distribution.
+And the right-hand side is the formula for calculating the conditional probability.

 Summary